 How does VoIP work?

-VoIP works by breaking your voice up into digital packets, like electronic envelopes, and sending those packets as data to the recipient over the internet.
+VoIP works by breaking up your voice into digital packets, like electronic envelopes, and sending those packets as data to the recipient over the internet.

 VoIP is available in a variety of systems, making it accessible to anyone with a reliable internet connection.
-You can make VoIP calls via
+You can make VoIP calls via these methods:

 - A phone and VoIP adapter.
 With an adapter, you can use a regular landline phone to make calls over the internet.
 The adapters plug into a phone outlet in the wall or directly into your router.

 - A computer (i.e., a "softphone").
-There are many programs or applications available that will let you make voice calls over the internet, including Skype, Google Voice and Apple FaceTime.
+There are many programs or applications available that will let you make voice calls over the internet, including Skype, Google Voice and FaceTime.

 - A smartphone.
 With your smartphone, you can download apps, such as Google Voice or Skype, that allow you to make internet calls.